getlost01/gfg-potd/09-2023(sep)/04 - Replace O's with X's.md

 The steps involved in implementing this:

-- I've defined two arrays, `dx` and `dy`, representing the four possible directions: up, down, left, and right.
+-  I define a `dx` and `dy` array to represent the four possible directions: up, down, left, and right.
-- Two helper functions are at play:
+- I create two helper functions:
-   - `isValid` assesses whether a given cell resides within the matrix's boundaries.
+   - `isValid` checks if a given cell is within the bounds of the matrix.
-   - `isBoundary` evaluates whether a given cell lies on the matrix's perimeter.
+   - `isBoundary` checks if a given cell is on the boundary of the matrix.
-- I've implemented a recursive function, `setNotClosed`, which marks all connected 'O' characters as 'N' if they aren't enclosed (i.e., not surrounded by 'X').
+- I use a recursive function `setNotClosed` to mark all connected 'O' characters as 'N' if they are not closed (not surrounded by 'X').
-- Within the `fill` function, I traverse the entire matrix.
-Whenever I encounter an 'O' character on the boundary, I invoke `setNotClosed` to label all connected 'O' characters as 'N.'
+- In the `fill` function, I iterate through the entire matrix and whenever I encounter an 'O' on the boundary, I call `setNotClosed` to mark all connected 'O' characters as 'N'.
-- Lastly, I iterate through the entire matrix once more.
-I replaced 'O' with 'X' and 'N' with 'O' to complete the transformation during this pass.
+- Finally, I iterate through the entire matrix again and change 'O' to 'X' and 'N' back to 'O' to complete the transformation.

 ### Time and Auxiliary Space Complexity